Looney Tunes: Back in Action: Development

-Looney Tunes: Back in Action was initially developed as a sequel to Space Jam (1996).
-As development began, the film's plot was going to involve a new basketball competition with Michael Jordan and the Looney Tunes against a new alien villain named Berserk-O!.
-Artist Bob Camp was tasked with designing Berserk-O! and his two henchmen.
+Looney Tunes: Back in Action was initially developed as a direct sequel to Space Jam (1996).
+As development began, the film's plot was going to involve a new basketball competition with Michael Jordan and the Looney Tunes characters against a new alien villain named Berserk-O!.
+Bob Camp was tasked with designing Berserk-O! and his two henchmen.
 Joe Pytka would have returned to direct and Spike Brandt and Tony Cervone signed on as the animation supervisors.
 However, Jordan did not agree to star in a sequel.
-According to Camp, a producer lied to the studio, claiming that Jordan had signed on in order to start pre-production.
-Without Jordan involved with the project, Warner Bros. was uninterested, and cancelled plans for Space Jam 2.
+According to Camp, a producer lied to the studio, claiming Jordan had signed onto the film in order to start pre-production.
+Without Jordan involved with the project, Warner Bros.
+Pictures was uninterested and cancelled plans for Space Jam 2.

-The film then re-entered development as Spy Jam and was to star Jackie Chan.
-Warner Bros. was also planning a film titled Race Jam, which would have starred racing driver Jeff Gordon.
-Both projects were ultimately cancelled.
-Warner Bros. eventually asked Joe Dante to direct Back in Action.
-In the early 1990s, Dante wanted to produce a biographical comedy with HBO, called Termite Terrace.
-It centered around director, filmmaker and cartoonist Chuck Jones' early years at Warner Bros. in the 1930s.
+The film then re-entered development as a spy film titled Spy Jam, which was to star Jackie Chan.
+Warner Bros. was planning an additional film titled Race Jam, which would have starred racing driver Jeff Gordon.
+After both projects were ultimately cancelled, Warner Bros. eventually asked Joe Dante to direct Looney Tunes: Back in Action.
+In the early 1990s, Dante planned to direct a biographical comedy film with HBO called Termite Terrace, which centered around Looney Tunes animator Chuck Jones' early years at Warner Bros.
+Cartoons in the 1930s.
 On the project, Dante recalled, "It was a hilarious story and it was very good except that Warner Bros. said, 'Look, it's an old story.
 It's got period stuff in it.
 We don't want that.
 We want to rebrand our characters and we want to do Space Jam.

 Dante agreed to direct Back in Action as a tribute to Jones.
-He and screenwriter Larry Doyle reportedly wanted the film to be the "anti-Space Jam" as Dante disliked how that film represented the Looney Tunes brand and personalities.
+He and writer Larry Doyle reportedly wanted the film to be the "anti-Space Jam", as Dante disliked how that film represented the Looney Tunes brand and personalities.
 Dante said, "I was making a movie for them with those characters [Looney Tunes: Back in Action] and they did not want to know about those characters.
 They didn't want to know why Bugs Bunny shouldn't do hip-hop.
 It was a pretty grim experience all around."
-Warner Bros. hired Walt Disney Feature Animation's Eric Goldberg, most known for his fast-paced, Warner Bros.-inspired animation of the Genie in Aladdin (1992), to direct the animation.
+Warner Bros. hired Walt Disney Feature Animation's Eric Goldberg, known for his fast-paced, Warner Bros.-inspired animation of the Genie in Aladdin (1992), to direct the animation.